-If I were to do a short survey right now amongst all of you readers, I bet you would tell me that you can’t communicate with animals because the communicator has to be ‘gifted’ and/or ‘psychic’.
+If I were to do a short survey right now amongst all of you readers, I bet you would tell me that you can't communicate with animals because the communicator has to be 'gifted' and/or 'psychic'.
+I beg to differ!

 Everyone has the ability to connect with the animals.
 Not everyone has the desire, but everyone has the ability.

 As a matter of fact, if you share your life with animals, I bet you're already doing this, perhaps just not consciously aware of it.
 You might be calling it a hunch, or a coincidence, but it is animal communication, sure thing.

 But just in case you are doubting yourself, here are 5 tips to get you started.

 5 Natural Ways to Start Communicating With Your Pets

 Breathe - This is not as inane as it sounds.
 We breathe all the time, 24/7.
 Yet if we are anxious, our breath will become shallow.
 The animals, of course, will notice that.
 If you find you are anxious as you're preparing to connect with the animal, you have some options:

 Choose to connect at a different time when you are relaxed

 If you have a breathing exercise that calms you, do that